LearnPress/learnpress/README.md

 Yes, you can and we appreciate it.
 Join in our <a href="https://github.com/LearnPress/LearnPress" target="_blank">Github Repository</a>.

 ##Changelog

+**0.9.3**
+- Fix menu position problem (3.14).
+- Fix bug shortcut key @l to insert lesson link when writing a lesson.
+- Fix bug when add Lesson/Quiz into a section but it is not assigned to the course.
+- List the addons from wordpress.org in addons page.
+- Add new option into settings page lets to choose the page to display form "Become a teacher".
+- Add shortcode to insert form "Become a teacher".
+- Update lesson/quiz title also update its slug.
+- Align review form to center of the page.
+- Course review pagination.
+- Provide related courses function.
+- Support full width embed video.

 **0.9.2**
 - Update add-on management page.